Funeral held for Ivana Trump; ex-president pays tribute

 Credit: John Minchillo

-Pallbearers carry the casket of Ivana Trump into St. Vincent Ferrer Roman Catholic Church, Wednesday, July 20, 2022, in New York.
+Donald Trump Jr., right, arrives with Kimberly Guilfoyle, for the funeral of Ivana Trump, Wednesday, July 20, 2022, in New York.
 Ivana Trump, an icon of 1980s style, wealth and excess and a businesswoman who helped her husband build an empire that launched him to the presidency, is set to be celebrated at a funeral Mass at St. Vincent Ferrer Roman Catholic Church following her death last week.
+(AP Photo/Julia Nikhinson)

+Donald Trump Jr., right, arrives with Kimberly Guilfoyle, for the funeral of Ivana Trump, Wednesday, July 20, 2022, in New York.
+Ivana Trump, an icon of 1980s style, wealth and excess and a businesswoman who helped her husband build an empire that launched him to the presidency, is set to be celebrated at a funeral Mass at St. Vincent Ferrer Roman Catholic Church following her death last week.
+(AP Photo/Julia Nikhinson)

+From right, Donald Trump Jr. and Eric Trump leave St. Vincent Ferrer Roman Catholic Church after the funeral of Ivana Trump, Wednesday, July 20, 2022, in New York.
+The life of Ivana Trump was celebrated at a funeral Mass following her death last week.
+The 73-year-old Ivana Trump died at her Manhattan home.
+Authorities say the death was an accident, with blunt impact injuries to her torso as the cause.
 (AP Photo/John Minchillo)

 Credit: John Minchillo